open62541/open62541-www/doc/master/_static/plugin_eventloop.rst

 Timer Policies
 --------------
-A timer comes with a cyclic interval in which a callback is executed.
+A timer comes with a periodic interval in which a callback is executed.
 If an application is congested the interval can be missed.
 Two different policies can be used when this happens.
 Either schedule the next execution after the interval has elapsed again from the current time onwards or stay within the